dbh/az-104-reference/az_networking/az_firewall.md

   * translated address
     * IP of svc (VM, internal LB, ...) that priv hosts or presents service
   * translated port
-    * port that inbound traffice will be routed by azure fw
+    * port that inbound traffic will be routed by azure fw

 ## Network rules
-* any non-HTTP/s traffice allowed through fw must have network rule
+* any non-HTTP/s traffic allowed through fw must have network rule
 * ex: one subnet must comm w resources in another subnet -> configure network rule from src to dst
 * attribs
   * name